Updated: Jul 17

 The ghost’s eyes turned sad.
 “We can’t, Jay.
 We need you.
 We need you to help us.”

 The ghost’s eyes peered into hers with desperate intensity.
 “The house, Jay.
-We need it to be... safe.
-We can’t move on until it is.
+We need it to be safe.
 The others have... other plans.
 They cannot be trusted, Jay.”
 He glanced around as though he expected them to appear any moment.
-“Do not tell them I told you, Jay.
-It is... forbidden... to explain to the living what we have been tasked with here beyond.
+“Do not tell anyone I told you, Jay.
+It is forbidden to explain to the living how things work beyond.
 I cannot say more.
-You must... uncover it on your own.
+You must uncover it on your own.
 But I can help you, Jay, I can help you!”
 He nodded emphatically.

 “How?”
 Jay asked, completely drawn in.
 This was the closest to answers she’d ever been.

 “I can warn you.”
-The ghost grabbed Jay’s arm with a spectral hand, shooting shivers down Jay’s spine.
+The ghost grabbed Jay’s arm with a spectral hand.

+Shivers shot down Jay’s spine.
 “You can touch me?”
-They’d never made physical contact before.
+The ghosts had never made physical contact before.
 She hadn’t even known it was possible.

-The ghost stared.
+The ghost sputtered.
 “No. That’s ridiculous.
 Zombies do not exist, Jay.
-We will be... the walking dead.”
+We will be the walking dead.”